Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

 When our calculations are compared to the experimental local DOS, dI/dU, obtained using a Cr STM tip \cite{Lo_Conte_2022}, we find a qualitative agreement.
 The experimental DOS has U-shaped in-gap states, which is similar to our results for the AFM monolayer case and Case 4 (the cases that have the same magnetic ordering as the experimental heterostructure).
 Interestingly, the peak height near $\pm\Delta_{\rm bulk}$ for Case 4 is somewhat smaller than that for the AFM monolayer, which is consistent with the experimental finding as well.

 Furthermore, we may also calculate the layer-dependent DOS, as shown in Fig.\ref{fig:10}, where it is highlighted with thicker lines for the bottommost and topmost Nb layers as well as for the two Mn layers.
 Similarly to the single layer cases, all the Nb layers bear the features of the in-gap states in all four cases.
-A clear difference can be seen in the Mn layer LDOS in the four cases attributed to the various magnetic states, which ultimately influence the total DOS features.
+A clear difference can be seen in the Mn layer DOS in the four cases attributed to the various magnetic states, which ultimately influence the total DOS features.
+The observed in-gap states are therefore a consequence of the Cooper pairs being affected by the Mn exchange field, and can be thought of as Yu-Shiba-Rusinov (YSR) states \cite{Yu, Shiba, Rusinov} which again agrees with the experimental findings in Ref.~\cite{Lo_Conte_2022}.
+The YSR states hybridize to form Shiba bands, and that can be seen in the BSF figures.